 - It is retrospectively predictable: Since the bubble burst, blame has been cast on either irrational investors pushing prices up, highly available venture capital, or the Federal Reserve’s use of monetary policy to slow the economy.

-COVID-19 was an impactful and somewhat unexpected occurrence, which some may classify as a black swan.
+COVID-19 was an impactful and somewhat unexpected occurrence that some may classify as a black swan.
 But Taleb disagrees that the COVID-19 pandemic is a black swan, largely due to the first characteristic of expectability.
 Epidemiologists and other public health officials do not view major pandemics as random, unforeseen events, but inevitabilities.

 Flash Crash of 2010